migtools/udistribution/README.md

 Then you call the client's `ServeHTTP` method with a desired HTTP request.

 You can use `httptest.NewRecorder` to record the response.

+Alternatively, you may use alltransports.ParseImageName(ref) when transport name `ut.Name()://` is in the reference instead of using `ut.ParseReference`

 ## Known issues:
 Prometheus metrics config must be disabled.